ssilverman/QNEthernet/README.md

 > To prompt the system to send data now, call tcp_output() after
 > calling tcp_write().

 `flush()` is what always calls `tcp_output()` internally.
-The `write` and `writeFully` functions only call this when the buffer is full.
+The `write(...)` and `writeFully(...)` functions only call this when the buffer is full.
 The suggestion is to call `flush()` when done sending a "packet" of data, for some definition of "packet" specific to your application.
 For example, after sending a web page to a client or after a chunk of data is ready for the server to process.

 ## A note on the examples